 Fahrenheit.
 Brook Trout, which are the native trout species in northeast lowa are temperature sensitive.
 According to EPA, Runoff from a 100 percent impervious surface, like a city street, can increase summer stream temperatures by 10 degrees!
 Depending on the current temperature an increase of ten degrees could negatively affect the behavior, metabolism, reproduction, growth and vulnerability to disease of brook trout and many other aquatic organisms.
-Michael Siepker, Iowa DNR Fisheries Management Biologist, explains the effect of water temperature, "A 10 degree change in water temperatures can be detrimental to trout, especially when water temperatures are already near the upper limits of what trout can survive in.
+Michael Siepker, Iowa DNR Fisheries Management Biologist, explains the effect of water temperature, "A 10 degree change in water temperatures are already near the upper limits of what trout can survive in.
 Other factors such as the species of trout present and other simultaneous changes in water quality (such as changes in dissolved oxygen levels) can also influence the amount of temperature change trout populations can withstand.
 Although, short-term increases in water temperature typically don't result in mortality of trout, temperature changes can negatively affect their feeding behavior."